Nomadzy/DCS-World-Awesome-List/README.md

 * [Chuck's Guides](https://www.mudspike.com/chucks-guides-dcs/): The famous, easy, alternative manuals made by Chuck Owl for almost every high fidelity DCS module, and [beyond](https://www.mudspike.com/chucks-guides/).

 * [Hoggit World](https://wiki.hoggitworld.com/view/Hoggit_DCS_World_Wiki): This is the wikipedia of DCS.
-Its purpose is to gather and organize all the information related to the game, peripherals and mods into this central repository in hopes to offer a valuable "one-stop shop" resource for everything DCS.
+Its purpose is to gather and organize all the information related to the sim, peripherals and mods into a central repository, in hopes to offer a valuable "one-stop shop" resource for everything DCS.

 * [DCShelin Guide](https://drive.google.com/file/d/1UaHEOmsSlNtm0oyddMqGIEuyR-DdoBOo/view): Its like the Michelin restaurants guide but for DCS modules, terrains and compains.
-With little text and some icons, [this guide](https://forums.eagle.ru/showthread.php?t=232516) let you choose your next module.
+With little text and some icons, [this guide](https://forums.eagle.ru/showthread.php?t=232516) help you choose your next module.

 ## Tools